 Ginger has an elaborate chemical makeup.
 Scientists have identified 115 bioactive compounds with antioxidant, anti-inflammatory, and antiemetic properties.
 Plus, some of these compounds affect digestion.
 That’s one reason we see such a broad range of health-promoting effects.
 But, because ginger is so complicated, scientists face a more significant challenge in nailing down exactly how it functions.
 Fortunately, they are making headway.

-Most of the current research concerns the way ginger relieves gastrointestinal discomforts, and early evidence is promising.
+Most current research concerns how ginger relieves gastrointestinal discomforts; early evidence is promising.
 Clinical trials indicate that ginger can reduce nausea and vomiting resulting from motion sickness, pregnancy, indigestion, and some chemotherapies.
 It can even provide relief for women who deal with painful cramps during and before menstruation.

 Several studies have found that ginger works better—and causes fewer side effects—than some major pharmaceuticals, including dimenhydrinate, the active ingredient in Dramamine, and common anti-nausea medications given to pregnant women.
-But, what is it about this ancient botanical that makes it such a star when it comes to treating tummy troubles?
+But what about this ancient botanical makes it such a star when treating tummy troubles?

 The science doesn’t yet tell us the exact mechanisms by which ginger improves digestion and relieves gastrointestinal distress.
-However, researchers have some strong theories.
+However, researchers have some robust theories.

 Ginger Gathers in the Gut

 Ginger and its metabolites tend to collect in the digestive tract.
-Researchers believe that this is why so many of the benefits we see are related to the gastrointestinal system.
+Researchers believe this is why so many of our benefits are related to the gastrointestinal system.
 It’s only logical that the bulk of ginger’s action would be taking place in the part of the body that holds it in the highest concentrations.

-According to the research, one of the significant reasons ginger helps kick nausea and other digestive discomforts to the curb is because it’s carminative, which means it relieves flatulence.
+According to the research, ginger helps kick nausea and other digestive discomforts to the curb because it’s carminative, relieving flatulence.
 While some herbs prevent the buildup of gases in the gastrointestinal system, ginger does it exceptionally well.
-It breaks up and gets rid of the intestinal gases that can cause pressure, cramping, and that nasty urge to vomit
+It breaks up and removes the intestinal gases that can cause pressure, cramping, and that nasty urge to vomit.

 Ginger Reduces Nausea

-While ginger affects the gastrointestinal system directly, there is some evidence that it may also be working outside the digestive tract.
-Studies suggest that ginger inhibits neural receptors that signal vomiting, thereby reducing nausea.
+While ginger affects the gastrointestinal system directly, there is some evidence that it may also work outside the digestive tract.
+Studies suggest ginger inhibits neural receptors that signal to vomit, thereby reducing nausea.

 It Stimulates Digestion

 Beyond its ability to reduce nausea and vomiting, ginger is also used by many people to improve overall digestion.
-Researchers theorize that the spice actually stimulates the digestive tract.
-Scientists aren’t exactly sure why, but in some studies, ginger is associated with an increase in the digestive enzymes trypsin and pancreatic lipase.
+Researchers theorize that the spice stimulates the digestive tract.
+Scientists aren’t exactly sure why, but in some studies, ginger is associated with increased digestive enzymes trypsin and pancreatic lipase.
 Plus, ginger is linked to elevated saliva flow and improved gastric motility.
 Together, these factors keep food moving through the system so that problems like fermentation in the gut or gas buildup are less likely to occur.

-If you want to incorporate ginger into your diet, you have many options.
-The root can be eaten fresh, dried, pickled, preserved, crystallized, candied, and in powder and liquid forms, so it’s found in a wide variety of products.
+You have many options if you want to incorporate ginger into your diet.
+The root can be eaten fresh, dried, pickled, preserved, crystallized, candied, and in powder and liquid forms, so it’s found in various products.
 In the West, beverages are probably the most popular way to consume ginger.
-In addition to that sugary childhood favorite ginger ale, the root is found in teas, kombuchas, and of course ginger beer.
-But, these beverages often include all kinds of unwanted extras.
-For a healthier option, try one of the small-batch Ginger Elixirs from ImmuneSchein.
-Available in several flavors, such as Elderberry, Lavender, and Turmeric , these elixirs provide a tasty and convenient way to incorporate real ginger root into your diet without added sugar, vinegar, additives, or preservatives.
+In addition to that sugary childhood favorite ginger ale, the root is found in teas, kombuchas, and ginger beer.
+But these beverages often include all kinds of unwanted extras.
+Try one of the small-batch Ginger Elixirs from ImmuneSchein for a healthier option.
+Available in several flavors, such as Elderberry, Lavender, and Turmeric, these elixirs provide a tasty and convenient way to incorporate real ginger root into your diet without added sugar, vinegar, additives, or preservatives.

 Even when used medicinally, moderate consumption of ginger is considered very safe.
-However, if you’re taking medications, it’s still advisable to chat with your physician.
-A growing body of research supports the plant’s many digestive benefits and minimal side effects.
-But, some foods interact with drugs, reducing their efficacy, or even triggering dangerous conditions.
+However, you should chat with your physician if you're taking medications.
+A growing body of research supports the plant’s digestive benefits and minimal side effects.
+However, some foods interact with drugs, reducing their efficacy or triggering dangerous conditions.

-Written by Stacey McKenna for Matcha in partnership with ImmuneSchein Ginger Elixirs.
+Stacey McKenna wrote them for Matcha in partnership with ImmuneSchein Ginger Elixirs.